apaszke/apaszke.github.io/_posts/2015-10-07-torch-internals.md

 but you should seriously consider doing it with your favourite library or framework too.

-Torch's source is written in plain C, which was very pleasing for me.
+Torch's source is written in plain C, which was very pleasing to me.
 I don't really like many C++ features and although I find it very powerful and flexible, it often seems confusing.
 C's extremely minimal syntax allows you to read and quickly grasp what exactly happens at any moment.
+However, if C++ is the way to go for you, there is also a wrapper around TH called [thpp](https://github.com/facebook/thpp).

 ## Where can you get it?